Internet-Draft | json-proof-algorithms | July 2025 |

 In addition, the disclosed_indexes

-scalar array is calculated from the payloads provided.
-Values disclosed in the presented payloads have a zero-based index in this array, while the indices of absent payloads are omitted.¶
+zero-based index in this array, while the indices of absent payloads are

-Like the the Single Use algorithm family, it also does not support unlinkability if the same JWP is presented multiple times. and requires an individually issued JWP for each presentation in order to fully protect privacy.
+Like the Single Use algorithm family, it also does not support unlinkability if the same JWP is presented multiple times and requires an individually issued JWP for each presentation in order to fully protect privacy.
 When compared to the JWS approach, using a MAC requires less computation but can result in potentially larger presentation proof values.¶

 The design is intentionally minimal and only involves using a single standardized MAC method instead of a mix of MAC/hash methods or a custom hash-based construct.
 It is able to use any published cryptographic MAC method such as HMAC [RFC2104] or KMAC.
-It uses traditional public-key based signatures to verify the authenticity of the issuer and holder.¶
+It uses traditional public key-based signatures to verify the authenticity of the issuer and holder.¶

-The holder's presentation key MUST be included in the issuer's protected header using the Presentation Key header parameter.¶
+The holder's presentation key MUST be included in the issuer's protected header using the Holder Presentation Key header parameter.¶

 To use the MAC algorithm, the issuer must have a stable public key pair to perform signing.
 To start the issuance process, a single 32-byte random Shared Secret must first be generated.
-This value will be shared privately to the holder as part of the issuer's JWP proof value.¶
+This value will be shared privately with the holder as part of the issuer's JWP proof value.¶

 The Shared Secret is used by both the issuer and holder as the MAC method's key to generate a new set of unique ephemeral keys.
 These keys are then used as the input to generate a MAC that protects each payload.¶